 Order picking involves retrieving inventory from its designated location within the warehouse to initiate the delivery process.
 During the process of picking, a Picklist is created, which encompasses orders received from multiple marketplaces.
 This Picklist is then handed to the warehouse staff, providing them with the item’s designated locations.
 Once the shelf is located, the inventory is scanned, picked, and prepared for packing and delivery.

-As the process of picking is time taking, it is necessary to have a technologically advanced warehouse management system in place that can carry out multiple scans and checks to quickly locate goods in a warehouse and then help the staff collect it and move forward with other processes.
+Given that the picking process can be time-consuming, it is essential to have a technologically advanced warehouse management system in place.
+Such systems enable multiple scans and facilitate the quick location of goods in a warehouse and then help the staff collect them and move forward with other processes.

 - Provides higher efficiency and accuracy

 - Allows better order fulfillment and processing

 - Saves time by reducing manpower and stock management costs

 To enhance and streamline the picking process, it is essential to implement a barcoding system.
 The first step is to initiate product serialization, which helps the warehouse staff to locate and track each item in your warehouse; this involves assigning a unique code to every product.